Neville's Cross Primary School

 2. To the Head Teacher.
 Then, if there is no resolution;

-3. To the Chairman of Governors.
+3. To the Chair of Governors.
 Then, if there is no resolution;

 Contact details are available from the school office.